tiffanielim/database/README.md

 ## 📚 Background
 This project was developed after researching SQL syntax and concepts.
 It provided a foundational understanding of how database queries are structured and processed, and how similar logic can be implemented in C++.
 Parsing input, managing structured data, and designing a command interface were key challenges tackled in this project.

-Data Structure / Class | Purpose
-std::map<std::string, Table> | Stores all tables by name.
-Enables quick access and management of table data. std::multimap<std::string, std::string> (Table) | Stores rows of data, allowing multiple entries with the same column name. std::unordered_map<std::string, std::string> | Represents a single row as key-value pairs of column names and values. std::vector<std::vector<Cell>> (Spreadsheet) | Manages the visual grid of cells used to display table data in the GUI. std::stack<std::string> (Backspace) | Tracks previous input states to support undo functionality. std::map<std::string, Spreadsheet> | Links each table to its visual Spreadsheet view for rendering. std::vector<Row>, std::vector<Header> | Used by Spreadsheet to structure visual rows and column headers.
-QueryParser | Tokenizes and parses SQL-like input into a structured std::map of key-value pairs.
-TextInput | Custom SFML input field that handles user text, backspace, undo, and cursor control.

 ## 💡 What I Learned
 - How to parse SQL-like commands and tokenize input.
 - How databases manage table creation, row insertion, and querying.